jshivam/expenso-ios/README.md

 ![alt tag](https://github.com/jshivam/expenso-ios/blob/master/expenso.gif)

 It Records expenses in your app locally.

-Create an expense tracking app.
+Used Swift and MVVM design patten.

 The app has 2 tabs.
 Transaction and Overview.
-Total number of screens possible in Transaction tab is 2.
-In Overview tab, total number of screens possible is

-You are free to make unmentioned design assumptions on any of the screens.
-Its compulsory to use Swift and MVVM design patten.

 Transactions tab:
 1. The user is allowed to add an expense on a previous date or on a future date